 Learning objective: academically challenging and ambitious; our approach to differentiation is to pitch to the top and scaffold back.
-Aims are strongly linked to the skills and/ or knowledge developed in the curriculum plan and programme of study.
+Aims are strongly linked to the skills and/or knowledge developed in the curriculum plan and programme of study.

 The lesson is well planned and structured, promoting pace, challenge and a sense of enjoyment: the academic standard of work and degree of complexity is appropriately challenging students.
 High quality reading texts and challenging learning activities develop students' understanding and/or skills.
-There is clarity of exposition with modelling strategies used regularly for visual summary and exemplification, this follows the I do, we do, you do strategy.
+There is clarity of exposition with modelling strategies used regularly for visual summary and exemplification, this follows the Ldo, we do, you do strategy.
+Repeat Concepts are included in plans.